tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 Start the review activity by adding the `convertErrNegAmount` and `convertOldAge` test events to your `convertCAD` Lambda.
 Run both tests, and highlight the following:

-* The `convertErrNegAmount` behavior is the same as the case when a zero is passed, an `ElicitSlot` type is returned, asking the user for an amount greater than zero.
+* The `convertErrNegAmount` behaviour is the same as the case when a zero is passed, an `ElicitSlot` type is returned, asking the user for an amount greater than zero.

-* The `convertOldAge` text case runs as a correct test event, there is no further validation to prevent a very old person to use the bot.
+* The `convertOldAge` text case runs as a correct test event, there is no further validation to prevent a very old person from using the bot.

 Open a facilitated discussion with the students by asking the following question:

 * How can you prevent a possible fake date of birth from being given to the bot?

-  **Sample Answer:** Let us suppose that the average life expectancy is 85 years old, we can add an additional condition to validate that the age is between 18 and 85 years.
+  **Sample Answer:** Let us suppose that the average life expectancy is 85 years old, we can supplement an additional condition to validate that the age is between 18 and 85 years.

   **Sample Answer:** We can unfairly discriminate an older person to use the service, so I would not be worried about this kind of validation.